faizih111/Scientific-Computations-with-SciPy/README.md

 ## How to Run
 1. Clone the repository
-2. pip install scipy numpy
+2. Install required libraries: pip install scipy numpy
 3. Run the Python file in your editor or terminal

-4. Install required libraries: